othye/EasyTransfer/README.md

 # µ-MVC, a micro framework for learning purposes

 µ-MVC is a microframework for learning MVC design pattern and object-oriented programming.
 This was built for my job at Access Code School, for my students.
+(Anthony TOURNIER
+)

 Current version : 1.1.1